 Note: Projects are considered for two levels of recognition: (1) “Award of Excellence” winners, based on the online submission, (2) all “Award of Excellence” winners then go forward to live presentation judging at the annual innovation conference, for consideration of the category winner overall.

-This award recognizes projects that have made extraordinary contributions to the advancement of tall building interior spaces, and that take the solutions and possibilities for these interior spaces to the next level.
+This award recognizes tall building projects that have integrated extraordinary interior spaces within, which enhance the user experience of the tall building typology and take the solutions and possibilities for interior spaces to the next level.
 The criteria for submission are outlined below.
 It is important to note that, with the exception of the two points regarding completion date eligibility and tall building definitions, a project does not necessarily need to meet every listed criterion.
 Submissions should demonstrate strengths in areas that are applicable.

 - The project advances innovative interior space, achieving seamless integration of architectural form and internal function.

 - The award may recognize a particular innovative single “volumetric” space (e.g., a multi-story space of unusual size or prominence, such as a sky garden or atrium) or an approach to a collection of spaces, such as innovative workplace or residence configurations.
 This award does not recognize small-scale, individual residential/office/hotel unit interior design.

 - The project exhibits sustainable qualities at a broad level:

 - Environment – minimize effects on the natural environment through the innovative uses of materials, energy reduction, and reduced emissions and water consumption.

 - People – has a positive effect on the inhabitants and the quality of human lives.